Funded Research Projects

 Internal contact person: Stein W. Wallace

-The purpose of this 2-year project is to prepare the ground for a double PhD-degree in logistics between the two schools.
-It includes exchange of faculty and staff as well as minor exchange of candidates.
+The purpose of this 2-year project was to prepare the ground for a double PhD-degree in logistics between the two schools.
+It included exchange of faculty and staff.

-The project is funded (NOK 300.000) by Norwegian Centre for International Cooperation in Education (SIU) as part of their “UTFORSK” program.
-Runs 2018-19.
+The project was funded (NOK 300.000) by Norwegian Centre for International Cooperation in Education (SIU), now HKDIR, as part of their “UTFORSK” program.
+Ran 2018-19.

 -